 In most states, the winner of the popular vote takes all of the Electoral College votes in that state.
 But Maine and Nebraska allocate their electoral votes proportionally, meaning their electoral votes can be split.
 [Election Day 2016: A Guide to the When, Why, What and How]

 The history of the Electoral College

-The result of the electoral system is that sometimes the winner of the popular vote does not end up winning the presidency.
+Barack Obama won the 2012 election against Mitt Romney with both the popular vote (51.1 percent) and Electoral College votes (332).
+But the result of the electoral system is that sometimes the winner of the popular vote does not end up winning the presidency.
 It happened in 2000, when Al Gore took the popular vote with 50,999,897 supporters to George W. Bush's 50,456,002.
 But Bush took the Electoral College with 271 votes (after a tough battle over vote counts in Florida), while Gore had 266.

 In 1876, Rutherford B. Hayes lost the popular vote to Samuel J. Tilden, but squeaked by in the Electoral College by one vote to win the presidency.
 Likewise, Benjamin Harrison had more than 90,000 fewer votes than Grover Cleveland in 1888, but he pulled far ahead in the Electoral College, gaining 233 votes to Cleveland's 168 (fewer Electoral College votes were available then).